 Alongside the bluebells that carpet the understorey in spring, wild garlic is also common.
 Other plants include wood anemone, wood spurge, herb-paris, twayblade, and a profusion of early purple orchids.
 More than 200 species of fungi have been recorded.

 Butterflies are well represented, including white admiral.
-A number of common mammals occur including red, roe and muntjac deer, and of course the ubiquitous grey squirrel (like many Norfolk woodlands, red squirrel could still be found in Lower Wood up to the 1970s, though sadly no more).
+A number of common mammals occur including red, roe and muntjac deer, and of course grey squirrel (like many Norfolk woodlands, red squirrel could still be found in Lower Wood up to the 1970s, though sadly no more).